What to expect

 - goals you want to pursue and preferences around plan duration.

-If your circumstances change at any time during your plan period, your early childhood partner, LAC or planner will be able to help you review your support needs and undertake a plan review if required to ensure your plan will suit your new situation.
+If your circumstances change at any time during your plan period, your early childhood partner, LAC or planner will be able to help you review your support needs and undertake a plan reassessment if required to ensure your plan will suit your new situation.